-While the side effects of retinoids may be offputting for some potential users, purging and peeling are common for retinoid users and are just one of the possible journeys to achieving clearer and brighter skin.
-Peeling skin is a nuisance and can be an annoying issue to deal with, but knowing the causes and remedies for peeling skin can provide more insight and reassurance to those who are just starting to use retinoids.
+While the side effects of retinoids, from retinol to Tretinoin, may be off-putting for some potential users, purging and peeling are common for retinoid users and are just one of the possible journeys to achieving clearer and brighter skin.
+So-called “Tretinoin peeling” is a nuisance and can be an annoying issue to deal with, but knowing the causes and remedies for peeling skin can provide more insight and reassurance to those who are just starting to use retinoids.

 One of the causes for peeling skin, and one that many of us have experienced, is a result of sunburns.
 As warmer weather approaches, it may be tempting to lay out in the sun.
 However, without the proper preventive barriers, your skin reacts to the sun’s UV rays in the form of radiation burns or sunburns.
 There are several factors that contribute to sunburns, including the amount of time one is exposed to the sun, the time of day, the intensity of the UV rays, type of skin, and the use of any topical or internal medication.
 Sunburns not only cause the peeling and irritation of skin, but frequent sunburns generally increase the risk of getting skin cancer as well.